eric-downes/20sq-blog/_posts/2023-11-28-mechanics-intent-search-ii.md

 {% endex %}

-Now, suppose that we want to map each graph to the *reachability* relation between its interfaces.
+Now, suppose that we want to map each graph to the *reachability relation between its interfaces*.
 This means that, for instance, we want to map the open graph:

 {% tikz %}
     \rotatebox{0}{